Kaizen-Game-Works/perforce-docker/README.md

   "userns-remap": "docker-user-remap"
 }
 ```
-And now change the UID of the docker-user-remap user.
+And now change the UID of the docker-user-remap user, and the dockervolumes groups to match what's used within the container
 ```
 sudo usermod -u 1101 perforce
+sudo groupmod -g 1102 dockervolumes
 ```

 Reboot the server so the changes are applied.